Gum Graft Cost

 Experience of the periodontist

 Periodontists with extensive gum graft experience tend to charge more than those without experience.
-Most patients want an experienced periodontist to perform their treatment.
+Most patients prefer to have an experienced periodontist perform their treatment.
+While younger doctors are often capable of producing excellent results, they simply haven’t encountered the spectrum of cases that more experienced periodontists have.
+This experience tends to give patients increased peace of mind as they approach the surgery.

 Location of the periodontal practice

+When considering the cost of gum graft treatment, patients commonly ask whether a gum graft is covered by insurance?
 While dental insurance carriers do not cover purely cosmetic procedures, they do often cover necessary periodontal treatments.
 If you have dental insurance, your carrier will likely pay for some or all of your gum graft costs.
+We can help you determine how much of the cost your insurer will cover before you undergo treatment.
+We understand that insurance coverage plays a role in determining whether gum graft surgery fits within your budget.

 We believe in transparent pricing